quarkusio/quarkus-web-lab/3-comments/README.md

 <comment-box ref="{entry.slug}"></comment-box>
 ```

-🚀 Open the blog in dev or static mode, you now have comments for the blog posts !!!
+🚀 Open the blog in dev or static mode, you now have comments for the blog posts with state !!!

 🥳🎉 You just finished the lab!

 ---
 #### (Optional) Add markdown support

+**THIS IS NOT TESTED AND SHOULD BE UPDATED**

 We want users to be able to comment using markdown and then render the markup.